ContainerSolutions/kubernetes-federation-demo/README.md

     gcloud compute addresses create geoserver-admin --global
     ```

-2. Create the clusters: (WARNING: this operation takes a long time)
+3. Create the clusters: (WARNING: this operation takes a long time)
     Change folder to `scripts`

     ```
     ./init.sh
     ```

-3. Initialise the federation:
+4. Update the local kubeconfig file

     ```
+    ./credentials.sh
+    ```

+5. Initialise the federation:

+    ```
     ./init-federation.sh
     ```

-4. Join the clusters together:
+6. Join the clusters together:

     ```
     ./join.sh
     ```

+7. Setup the variable to the `geoserver-admin` manifest for handling the federation via API calls.

+    ```
+    ./clusters
+    ```

-5. Deploy Federated Service and Ingress and the federated application
+8. Deploy Federated Service and Ingress and the federated application

     ```
     kubectl --context=federation create -f manifests/geoserver-service.yaml